Omaralabdullah051/laptop-analysis-website/README.md

 Live Site Link: [Laptop Analysis Website](https://laptop-analysis-website.netlify.app/).

-## Overall project specifiacation:
+## Overall project specification:

 In the overall project, you will found:

- - I insalled react-router-dom version 6 and set my routes in my overall projects.
+ - I installed react-router-dom version 6 and set my routes in my overall project.

  - I used tailwind css with some customization in index.css with component & base layer directives.